flywheel-jp/flywheel-standard/docs/local_environment.md

 We SHOULD use Docker to resolve non-standard dependencies.
 Middlewares such as MySQL and Redis and executable binaries such as `protoc` make sense to run in Docker.

-If it is difficult or inconvenient to using Docker, we MAY ask developers to install non-standard dependencies to their local environment.
+If it is difficult or inconvenient to use Docker, we MAY ask developers to install non-standard dependencies to their local environment.
 For example, flywheel-jp/flywheel-terraform requires `terraform`.
 In this case, however, its README.md MUST explain how to install and SHOULD explain how to uninstall them.